-HonorHealth has implemented a Compliance Program to assure that its operations conform to the federal government’s efforts to prevent fraud, waste and abuse within the health care industry.
+HonorHealth has implemented a Compliance Program to assure its operations conform to the federal government’s efforts to prevent fraud, waste and abuse within the healthcare industry.

 HonorHealth is committed to conducting its business affairs with integrity and in compliance with federal and state laws and private payer health plan requirements.
 Organizational policies on ethical and legal conduct are designed to prevent, detect and resolve violations of the law.
 The HonorHealth Code of Conduct and other related policies have been implemented to reflect these commitments.